ELDER EXPLOITATION: CRIMINAL PROSECUTION & MEDICAID DENIALS

 In many cases, it would be reckless not to acknowledge the possibility of needing Medicaid within the next five years, however painful this may be.

-This results in the people who need Medicaid being ineligible for it during a penalty period.
-The length of the penalty period is determined by dividing the amount of the gift (or other transfer for less than fair market value) by $162.14 (2017).
-For example, if a father gifts his caregiver daughter $20,000, he will be ineligible for Medicaid benefits for 123 days — 4 months — beginning from the date on which he otherwise would have been eligible.
+Gifting or not documenting a pattern of gifting results in the people who need Medicaid being ineligible for it during a penalty period.
+The length of the penalty period is determined by dividing the amount of the gift (or other transfer for less than fair market value) by $212.50 (2021).
+For example, if a father gifts his caregiver daughter $20,000, he will be ineligible for Medicaid benefits for about 90 days — 3 months — beginning from the date on which he otherwise would have been eligible.

 If the person who received the gift returns it, Medicaid will forgive the “reckless” receipt and there will be no penalty period.